Yell Htwe Aung: Trial and release of suspects

 Three primary suspects — Than Htut Aung, Pyae Phyo Aung and Kyaw Zaw Han — surrendered to police soon after the incident.
 They were released on 25 July 2018 after the Yangon Eastern District Court accepted an appeal from Yell Htwe Aung's family asking to settle the case.
 According to court documents, Yangon Region Attorney General approved the request from his family to drop the case, citing a lack of evidence implicating the accused.

+After Than Htut Aung was released, he posted a Facebook profile picture featuring a laughing boy wearing a robber mask, seemingly mocking the laws.

 Public criticism and subsequent investigations

 The release of murder suspects without any charges being filed raised public criticism, and prompted calls by lawmakers, activists and lawyers to investigate officials involved in the decision to drop the case.
+Lawyer Htay expressed surprise when the investigation into the openly committed murder in a public place was dropped.
+He added that in his 30 years of professional life, he had never heard of such an occurrence.
+Prominent lawyer and founding member of the Myanmar Lawyers' Network, Thein Than Oo, stated, "The court’s decision to drop the case while the investigation remained incomplete was highly unusual.
+This case challenges the rule of law in the country and poses a threat to public security".

+Netizens initiated a social media campaign named "Failed Law".
+The significant backlash prompted President Win Myint to take notice of the matter.
 On 30 July 2018, President Win Myint ordered an investigation, and Attorney General of Myanmar ordered Yangon Region Attorney General to reopen the case at the Yangon Region Court.
 The Yangon Region Court summoned the three suspects on 1 August 2018.

 On 3 August 2018, the Anti-Corruption Commission of Myanmar agreed to look into the case whether there was sufficient evidence involving violations of the Anti-Corruption Law.
 On 13 September 2018, the Anti-Corruption Commission filed a lawsuit against the Yangon Region Attorney-General Han Htoo, a district judge, three other government attorneys and a police officer for taking bribes worth more than K 70 million (US$46,300) to drop the case.

+However, the family members decided to drop the case after negotiating with the family of the perpetrator.